Italian fascism: Totalitarianism

-In 1925, the PNF declared that Italy's fascist state would be totalitarian.
+In 1925, the National Fascist Party (PNF) declared that Italy's fascist state would be totalitarian.
 The term "totalitarian" had initially been used as a pejorative accusation by Italy's liberal opposition that denounced the fascist movement for seeking to create a total dictatorship.
 However, the fascists responded by accepting that they were totalitarian, but presented totalitarianism from a positive viewpoint.
 Mussolini described totalitarianism as seeking to forge an authoritarian national state that would be capable of completing Risorgimento of the Italia Irredenta, forge a powerful modern Italy and create a new kind of citizen – politically active fascist Italians.

-The Doctrine of Fascism (1932) described the nature of Italian fascism's totalitarianism, stating the following:
+The Doctrine of Fascism (La dottrina del fascismo, 1932) by the actualist Italian philosopher Giovanni Gentile is the official formulation of Italian fascism, ghostwritten by Gentile and published under Benito Mussolini's name in 1932.
+It described the totalitarian nature of Italian fascism, stating the following:

 Fascism is for the only liberty which can be a serious thing, the liberty of the state and of the individual in the state.
 Therefore for the fascist, everything is in the state, and no human or spiritual thing exists, or has any sort of value, outside the state.
 In this sense fascism is totalitarian, and the fascist state which is the synthesis and unity of every value, interprets, develops and strengthens the entire life of the people.